-Describe the discrete project including expected project deliverables.
-Include a brief description of current site conditions and extent of public access, if applicable.
+Describe the discrete project, including expected project deliverables.
+Include a brief description of current site conditions and extent of public access for the proposed project, if applicable.
 Summaries are limited to 4,000 characters.

 Project Questions

 Applicants must answer the following questions, as applicable.
 If a question does not apply to the project, indicate "Not Applicable" with a brief explanation.
 Do not leave blank fields.
 Answers are limited to 4,000 characters.